 1 hour, 2 hours, 3 hours?
 How long is it taking you to do your full sets and fills?
 Are you happy with that number?

 If you're not, there are things you can do to increase your speed and get you to where you want to be.
-Whoever said practice makes perfect, was right!
+Whoever said practice makes perfect was right!
 All of the techniques and tips shared in this blog may not result in immediate improvement.
 It most likely will take time and repetition to make it your norm and increase your speed.
 Have you heard about the 21-day rule?
 This rule states that it takes 21 days to make any behavior a habit.
 The truth is it can take anywhere from 2 months to 8 months to make a behavior a habit.
 So don't feel bad if in three weeks, you aren't perfect, or if you missed days of practice.
-Give yourself the freedom to perfect your technique in the timing that YOU need.
+Give yourself the freedom to perfect your technique in the timing that you need.
 Use these tips to get started on the path to quicker full sets and fills!

-Make Sure That You Are Comfortable
+Make Sure You Are Comfortable

 How is your posture?
 Do you have the right chair?
 Is the client high enough?
 Too high?
-Do you need to lash off your hand using a tool like the Lash Wrap or maybe you prefer lashing of a tile?
+Do you need to lash off your hand using a tool like the Lash Wrap or maybe you prefer lashing off a tile?
 If your lash set up is uncomfortable, then you will be distracted by pain, and it will keep you from focusing on your client and the service you are providing.
 Once you get your set up dialed in, then you can feel more comfortable while lashing and you will naturally increase speed when these little nuisances aren't in your way.

 Can You See Well Enough?

 Good vision is a significant aspect of being a successful lash artist.
 But maintaining healthy eyes takes effort.
-Using Magnifying Glasses, good lighting, and taking breaks to do eye strengthening exercises are all going to help you to see better and thus, lash faster.
+Using magnifying glasses, good lighting, and taking breaks to do eye strengthening exercises are all going to help you to see better and thus, lash faster.

 PRO TIP: For clients with really light or sparse lashes you can take a pink marker and fill in the gel pad where the lashes rest.
 This creates a greater contrast between the pad and the lashes, making them easier to see.